jaretburkett/elevator-problem/README.md

 ```

 #### React.js
 Located in the `./react_js` folder.
-I had some time over the weekend, so I decided to throw together
+I had some time over the weekend,
+so I decided to throw together
 a quick React solution.
 For obvious reasons, it is a much larger
 project which is mostly boiler plate and code for the GUI.
 The "meat" of the solution can be found in
 `./react_js/methods/elevatorMethods.js`.
 Tests are currently not
 included in this example, but I would be happy to add them if
 desired.
+The solution is similar to the python version, but requires some extra
+work since we do not have the benefit of numpy and pandas.
 The only requirement is node.js >v4 and yarn.
 NPM can
 be used in replacement of yarn, if desired.

 To run: